 For our EN13537 tested sleeping bags we list the three lowest temperature ratings; comfort, limit and extreme as well as our own Rab Sleep limit.

 This rating expresses the optimal temperature you’ll experience when wrapped inside your sleeping bag.
-You should use the Comfort rating as the basis for your purchase.

 Lower Limit Rating